davecoll3/GotNoBeans/TESTING.md

 &nbsp;

 ## JavaScript
 [JSHint](https://jshint.com/) was used to check if the JavaScript code complies with coding rules.
 The code was successfully validated with no errors or warnings.
-The 'Stripe Elements' code comes from [Stripe](https://stripe.com/docs/payments/accept-a-payment) and was flagged for having one undefinded variable 'Stripe' on line 10.
+The 'Stripe Elements' code comes from [Stripe](https://stripe.com/docs/payments/accept-a-payment) and was flagged for having one undefined variable 'Stripe' on line 10.

 <details><summary>Add or Edit</summary>
 <img src="documentation/testing_images/add_or_edit_script.png">